ministryofjustice/hmpps-integration-api/docs/monitoring-and-alerting/azure-application-insights.md

     3. prod: `nomisapi-prod`
 4. Select `Logs` within the window
 5. Either select a preset query, or close the window to write your own
-6. Filter the query on the following `| where cloud_RoleName = 'hmpps-integration-api`.
+6. Filter the query on the following `| where cloud_RoleName = 'hmpps-integration-api'`.
 This will restrict the query to only display data for the HMPPS Integration API.

 ## Example Use Case